-- Office Hours: Thursday noon-1:00pm + 3:00pm-4:00pm, or by appointment, online via Zoom. - Course Webpage: https://web.northeastern.edu/dummit/teaching sp24 4527.html. - Course Textbook: The instructor will write lecture notes for the course (in lieu of an official textbook) as the semester progresses. - Prerequisites: Math 3527 (Number Theory 1) or Math 3150 (Group Theory) or instructor's permission.
+- Course Webpage: https://dummit.cos.northeastern.edu/teaching sp25 4527.html. - Course Textbook: The instructor will write lecture notes for the course (in lieu of an official textbook) as the semester progresses. - Prerequisites: Math 3527 (Number Theory 1) or Math 3150 (Group Theory) or instructor's permission.
 Some basic abstract algebra (fundamentals of groups and rings) will be incorporated into the course as it progresses, as needed. - Course Philosophy: The goal of this course is to give an overview of some additional topics in number theory, continuing roughly where Math 3527 leaves off.
 The exact set of topics will depend on student and instructor interest, but the course topics will be drawn from the following list: Farey sequences, continued fractions and rational approximation, Diophantine equations, Pell's equation, transcendence, elliptic curves and the group law, elliptic curve factorization and cryptography, rational points on elliptic curves, quadratic integer rings, factorization in quadratic integer rings, class groups, Minkowski's theorems and the geometry of numbers, binary quadratic forms, the p-adic numbers and their properties, the Riemann zeta function, Dirichlet series, arithmetic functions, L-functions, the analytic class number formula, the prime number theorem, modular forms, modularity, and a brief overview of Fermat's last theorem.